angelcerveraroldan/installations/README.md

 Now save the file by going into command mode and running the command `:wq` and open the file back up again.
 Now run the command `:PlugInstall`.
 This command will install all of the plugins in the `init.vim` file.

-Once installed, we can remap the key that will toggle the tree on and of by adding the following command above the plug#begin():
+Once installed, we can remap the key that will toggle the tree on and off by adding the following command above the plug#begin():
 `nnoremap <silent> <F5>:NERDTreeToggle<CR>`
 This command will change the key that toggles the tree, in this case, `F5`.